 CEO SUMMARY: When CMS and the OIG issued proposed rules last fall to make it easier for providers to participate in value-based and coordinated care arrangements, they considered excluding clinical labs, pharma companies, and DME firms because of concerns that the proposed rules could promote lab test fraud.
 Now, labs will have to wait for

-This is an excerpt from a 2,400-word article in the Nov.
-20, 2017 issue of THE DARK REPORT.
-The complete article is available for a limited time to all readers, and available at all times to paid members of the Dark Intelligence Group.
+This is an excerpt of a 3,163-word article in the Dec.
+16, 2019 issue of THE DARK REPORT (TDR).
+The full article is available to members of The Dark Intelligence Group.

 CEO SUMMARY: There was plenty of bad news in 2019 for clinical labs and pathology groups.
 Yet lurking inside this news are clear opportunities –

 CEO SUMMARY: Two lawsuits filed in federal courts against Laboratory Corporation of America and Quest Diagnostics may have consequences for the entire lab industry.
 The plaintiffs are patients who allege that the two defendant lab companies charged them as much as 10 times more than what Medicare, Medicaid, or commercial health plans charged.
 Allegations include overcharging,

 CEO SUMMARY: There are both surprises and several valuable insights to be harvested from THE DARK REPORT’s “Top 10 Lab Industry Stories for 2019.”
 Financially, 2019 proved to be a tough year for both clinical labs and anatomic pathology groups in the United States.
 One reason is because Medicare and private payers continue to use